microsoft/qsharp-compiler/src/Passes/README.md

 make [target]
 ```

-Valid targets are the name of the folders in `libs/` found in the passes root.
+The default target is `all`.
+Other valid targets are the name of the folders in `libs/` found in the passes root.

 ## Running a pass